DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 [3.7](#3.7) Understand methods of cryptanalytic attacks (OSG-9 Chpts 7,14,21)
 - 3.7.1 Brute force
     - **Brute force**: an attack that attempts every possible valid combination for a key or password
-        - they involve using massive amounts of processing power to methodically guess the key used to secure cryptographic communications
+        - they involve using massive amounts of processing power to methodically guess the key used to secure cryptographic communications.
 - 3.7.2 Ciphertext only
     - **Ciphertext only**: an attack where you only have the encrypted ciphertext message at your disposal (not the plaintext)
         - if you have enough ciphertext samples, the idea is that you can decrypt the target ciphertext based on the samples